joaohb07/c-cpp-projects/c_exercises/discount_calculation/README.md

 - Following the table, calculate and display in order:
   - Unit price of the product purchased following the table;
   - Total price of the note;
-  - Discount amount, following the table 2 and applying it to the total price of the note
+  - Discount amount, following the table 2 and applying it to the total price of the note;
-  - final price of the bill after the discount
+  - final price of the bill after the discount;
   - **Table One**:

     | Code          | Price |